Published 23 October 2014 Simon Marsh

 Ours is a culture based on excess, on overproduction: the result is a steady loss of sharpness in our sensory experience….What is important now is to recover our senses.
 We must learn to see more, to hear more, to feel more.
 Our task is not to find the maximum amount of content in a work of art, much less to squeeze more content out of the work of art than is already there.
 Our task is to cut back content so that we can see the thing at all.

-The human need to publicly convey expressions of denial, anger and outrage – all characteristics of the grieving process – contrary to historical practice, remains an articulation that in a Western configuration of the processes of grief, is hastily relegated toward that of a more private sphere of emotional outpouring.
+The human need to publicly convey expressions of denial, anger and outrage – all characteristics of the grieving process – contrary to historical practice, remains an articulation that in a Western configuration of the processes of grief, are hastily relegated toward that of a more private sphere of emotional outpouring.
 And yet it could be convincingly argued that the private made public is the civic responsibility of each individual throughout an individual’s surmounting of discordant emotions that have been equated with those of a post-traumatic stress disorder.
 Put simply this action equates with a healthy society knowledgeable of the dynamics that operate around inclusion as opposed to the exclusion currently afforded grief and the grieving individual.
 Throughout the contemporary Western post-humanist framework of grief, death has become a subject of social taboo.
 With the illusion afforded to thoughts of a technological utopianism, death has in effect become strangely anachronistic.
 The levels of unreality that seemingly blanket this very real inevitability feed into a belief of the prevailing of scientific and technological developments in overcoming the inescapable consequence of life.
 What has been made publicly allowable with the exception of a masculine appropriation – as a political and social resource – of a collective grieving and remembrance afforded to past wars and the death of celebrated statesmen, sportsmen and the occasional women, the battle between the demarcation of the public and private forms of expression, between what is considered acceptable and that which is deemed profoundly unsettling has been lucidly articulated by emerging artist Karike Ashworth throughout her most recent solo exhibition titled Lamentation.

 All forms are spiritual, I see it as an awareness which stems from reality- a kind of being.